Loneliness and mental health

 • Set up private chat groups on WhatsApp or Facebook.

-As well, some people find that pets can help with loneliness.
 As pets provide consistent affection and companionship, they may help to reduce the loneliness associated with isolation.
-In fact, loneliness is one of the most common reasons why people get pets.
-In 2019, researchers from the University of Sydney [4] found that new dog owners felt a reduction in loneliness within three months of getting a pet.
+They also need attention and exercise, which can give you a sense of purpose and help you establish healthy routines.
+In 2019, researchers from the University of Sydney[7] reported that dog owners felt a reduction in loneliness within three months of getting a pet.
+For more on the benefits and important considerations of owning a pet, visit the RSPCA website.

 Don’t let it build up.
 SuicideLine Victoria is a free 24/7 telephone and online counselling service offering professional support to people who are concerned about their emotional and mental health.
-Call 1300 651 251.
+Call 1300 651 251 or click on the chat button on the right for online counselling.
 If it is an emergency, call 000.

 References